-The first priority is to keep your family’s safety.
-Do not enter your house until a building inspector has posted a color-signed and you fully understand the sign.
-Toxins may have been created by the fire making your home dangerous to live.
+The first priority is to keep your family safe.
+Do not enter your house until a building inspector has posted a colour-signed and you fully understand the sign.
+Toxins may have been created by the fire making your home dangerous to live in.
 Before using electricity in your home, consider hiring a professional building inspector to make sure it’s safe to use.

 HELPFUL TIPS FOR CLEANING UP A FIRE DAMAGED HOUSE

 Protect yourself – It is the most important tip that you protect yourself from toxins created by the flames.
 Wear sturdy work gloves and eye protection, and do not forget to open all the windows and doors when working.

 Remove trash – Once you have received the insurance company confirmation, to begin with, house cleaning, begins with trash removal.
 There will be a lot of trash so begin with removing any item that will attract mould growth such as clothing and other wet fabrics.

 Drying out floor – It is important to dry out flooring to prevent future damage even mould growth.
 The most useful thing that you can do is determine if water has seeped underneath the floorboard and carpet mats, if yes then the flooring may need to be replaced.

 Walls and ceiling cleaning – Future damage should be prevented by making sure that the structure of your home is protected.
 If drywall or ceiling has been completely soaked through with water, you should contact professionals to see if the structure of your house can be maintained.